 Is bleaching too much for you and you just need a proper technique to dye your strands?
 We got your back, girl.

-To begin, you will need some extensions!
+To begin with, you will need some extensions!
 It does not matter what type of fusion method you prefer, be it tape-in or micro link extensions.
 Just make sure that they are made of 100% human hair.

-That’s not all thought.
+That’s not all though.
 You will need a needle and a thread (if these are loop extensions) as well as a hair dye of your choice.